wcoastsands/input-debugger/README.md

-# Input Debugger
+# Readme

-A utility for logging joystick button and axis inputs in Unity.
+This documentation is for Nikkolai's Input Debugger package, a utility for logging controller inputs in Unity.

+Please see the [changelog](CHANGELOG.md) for a list of releases and notable changes made to this project.
 See the the [Wiki][2] for more info.

-Please see [ProjectSettings/ProjectVersion.txt][1] for the version of Unity used to maintain this project.

-[1]: ./ProjectSettings/ProjectVersion.txt
 [2]: https://github.com/wcoastsands/input-debugger/wiki